 1. Russia’s history shapes its current energy policy

-The history of Russia determines the actions of the country to this day.
+The history of Russia determines the country’s energy policy to this day.
 Due to its location in the European plain, Russia is exposed to strong nations in the West.
-Geopolitically, it has secure borders in the south, east and especially in the north.
-Russia’s geography also determines its energy policy.
+Geopolitically, it has relatively secure borders in the south, east and especially in the north.
+Geography determines a nation’s energy policy.
 There are large energy reserves in the north and east of the country, some of which have not yet been fully recovered, to be refined and sold in domestic and international markets.
-Permafrost has frozen the oil and gas deposits in northern Siberia, but the true wealth of Russia’s raw materials is only slowly coming to light.
+Permafrost has frozen the oil and gas deposits in northern Siberia, but Russia’s true wealth of raw materials and commodities of various sorts is only slowly coming to light.

-2. Nordstream 2 is a major Russian energy project with some political dimensions
+2. Nord Stream 2 is a major Russian-German energy project.

 3. China is becoming increasingly important as a buyer of Russia’s oil and gas

 The Russian bear likes honey very much, let’s not sugarcoat it, but the Russian bear has much more oil, and is picky about who he does business with.